 Please note: that this time frame is for exam deferral requests and does not include requests for religious accommodations in clinical courses.

 Other: If you have missed your final exam for reasons other than those noted above (e.g. injury, jury duty and so on), please email Faculty of Nursing, Undergraduate Office at firstname.lastname@example.org, to determine what constitutes appropriate documentation to support an Application for Deferred Examination.

 3. Your application will be reviewed and if a deferred final examination is approved, you will be permitted to write your final examination at a later date, in accordance with regulations.
-The exams are normally offered on the first Saturday, after the start of the next term, at 0900 (single exam) and 1300 (if writing a second exam).
+The exams are normally offered on the Friday before the start of the next term, at 0900 (single exam) and 1300 (if writing a second exam).

 Please Note: If your deferred exam is denied, the Faculty decision is final; there is no opportunity for appeal.

 4. If your request for deferral is approved, you will be contacted by the Faculty of Nursing Teaching & Learning Office regarding the alternate date, time and location for your exam.
 Please check your University of Alberta email account on a regular basis for more information regarding your exam.

 Please Note: Your course letter grade will normally be coded as an “F2” in Beartracks until you have completed the deferred exam.